gabriel4649/JMdictDB/README.txt

 be running on a JMdict project server, for the purpose of receiving additions and corrections to the JMdict data.

-However, you may wish to install a local copy of this software for two reasons:
+However, you may wish to install a local copy of this software:
 - To contribute development work to the JMdict project.
 - To use or adapt the code here to a project of your own.